Washington County Tourism Promotion Agency

 Another big local draw is the PONY League World Series in August.
 The nationally-televised series pits the best youth baseball teams from around the globe against each other at Lew Hays PONY Field in Washington Park.

-Washington County’s other draws include parks, walking and hiking trails, sampling, drinking or buying at distilleries, breweries and wineries, playing golf, watching Washington Wild Things minor league baseball, playing games of chance or watching races at the Meadows Racetrack and Casino, taking in family farms where fresh food can be purchased.
+Washington County’s other draws include parks, walking and hiking trails, sampling, drinking or buying at distilleries, breweries and wineries, playing golf, watching Washington Wild Things minor league baseball, playing games of chance or watching races at Hollywood Casino At The Meadows, taking in family farms where fresh food can be purchased.
 There’s a long list of things to do in Washington County.

 Not to neglect the area’s covered bridges.
 People love covered bridges, relics of an age when bridges were built of wood that lasted longer when the bridge was covered.
 Pennsylvania has more covered bridges than any other state.
 Ten bridges in the area become festival sites for a week during the EQT Washington & Greene Counties’ Covered Bridge Festival.
 There are activities and vendors selling handmade arts and crafts at each location.
 Read about the area’s covered bridges that aren’t part of the Covered Bridge Festival.